Advanced Vision Transformers and Open-Set Learning for Robust Mosquito Classification: A Novel Approach to Entomological Studies: Results and Discussion

 \section{Results and Discussion}

 This section represents the findings of this study for both closed and open-set learning for static and non-stationary environments, respectively.
 The first subsection contains mosquito image classification for closed-set.
-Next, the open-set learning results are illustrated for the applied deep learning techniques employing the OpenMax dataset and Weibull distribution.
+All the evaluations of the model's performance were performed using the unseen data during training or test set.
+Next, the open-set learning results are illustrated for the applied deep learning techniques employing the OpenMax dataset and Weibull distribution using the extended test set data, specially prepared for this particular task.
 Finally, the proposed mosquito classification system has been compared with the related articles.